 A recent academy on HIV criminalization centered the voices and demands of people with HIV.
 But, as a microcosm of the diverse HIV community, it also challenged participants to practice the art of listening.

 "I just hope to be able to use my story to help the next little girl or boy who is suffering silently the way I was," said Basketball Wives star Patrice Curry, "or help another young adult who has to raise their little brother or sister because their parent passed away from this disease."

 Magic Johnson took to the radio to set the story straight and put to bed years worth of rumors regarding his HIV status and the reason why he's in such good health.

 We offer four perspectives on what the HIV criminalization case of Missouri college student Michael Johnson has taught us about social and political power, and about ourselves.

-For the past 15 years, we have been bombarded with images and media attention blaming the "down-low brotha" -- the closeted gay man who sleeps with both men and women -- for the AIDS epidemic in black America.
+We have been bombarded with images and media attention blaming the "down-low brotha" -- the closeted gay man who sleeps with both men and women -- for the AIDS epidemic in black America.
 But these HIV/AIDS advocates from across the U.S. know what's really to blame.

 This easy-to-read guide from TheBody.com provides the basics of living with HIV and taking HIV meds.